mainkoon81/Study-V003-MCMC-Python-R/README.md

  - [Step 4] Sample a point (x, y) from the line segments within the curve.
  - [Step 5] Repeat from [step 2] using the **new x** value.

+But it is problematic for multi-modal distributions, where the slice may consist of multiple discontinuous parts.
+It is often possible to use a form of **rejection sampling** to overcome this, where we sample from an envelop.